I am a Royal Society University Research Fellow and Reader in Biological Physics at the School of Physics and Astronomy, Edinburgh University.

 +44 131 6517197

-Bartek Waclaw and I have agreed to co-organize a special issue of Physical Biology on antimicrobial resistance on a rolling timescale in 2016.
+Bartek Waclaw and I are co-organizing a special issue of Physical Biology on antimicrobial resistance on a rolling timescale in 2016.
 If you might have a paper to submit please get in touch with us.